Kim Seung-hyun (footballer)

 He was arrested on the charge connected with the match fixing allegations on 7 July 2011.
 But He was found not guilty in the supreme court.

 Club career

 Kim spent the initial stages of his professional career at the Chunnam Dragons, before having to transfer to Gwangju Sangmu while fulfilling his military obligations.
 Completing his stint at Gwangju in 2005, Kim returned to the Dragons for two more seasons.
 For the 2008 K-League season, Kim moved to Busan for the year and then returned to the Dragons for a further two seasons.
 For 2011, Kim has transferred to Daegu FC.

+In 2011, he was permanently banned from football for his involvement in the K-League match-fixing case, but was acquitted by the Supreme Court in July of that year, and his reputation was later restored by the K-League Board of Directors in September 2012.

 International career

 Kim has made a single appearance for the U-23s, during the qualification stages for the 2000 Olympic games in Australia.